 How durable is your finish?

-Our finish is a high quality factory lacquer finish therefore it is as durable as you’d expect from any new cabinets on the market.
+Our finish is a high quality factory polyurethane finish which is a top of the line product.
+Therefore, it is as durable as you’d expect from any new cabinets on the market.

 What type of finishes do you use?

-We can apply any type of lacquer based sprayed factory finishes designed for kitchen cabinets.
+We typically use polyurethane based sprayed factory finishes designed for kitchen cabinets.
 We do not use chalk paint, oil or latex paints.

 There are two main categories of finishes: Painted and stained finishes.